sourcegraph/about/content/blogposts/2024/using-batch-changes-via-graphql-api.md

 ### 1. Get the Namespace ID

-Every Batch Change is "owned" by either an individual user or an [organization](https://sourcegraph.com/docs/admin/organizations#organizations).
+Every batch change is "owned" by either an individual user or an [organization](https://sourcegraph.com/docs/admin/organizations#organizations).
 The owner is referred to as the "namespace".
 The APIs referenced in this post require a namespace ID rather than the individual or organization name.

 Use the following GraphQL API to convert from the name (either a user name or an organization name) to the ID:
 ```python